astronomer/docs/learn/airflow-dbt.md

     # install dbt into a virtual environment
     # replace dbt-postgres with the adapter you need
     RUN python -m venv dbt_venv && source dbt_venv/bin/activate && \
-    pip install --no-cache-dir dbt-core dbt-postgres && deactivate
+    pip install --no-cache-dir dbt-postgres && deactivate
     ```

     This code runs a bash command when the Docker image is built that creates a virtual environment called `dbt_venv` inside of the Astro CLI scheduler container.
-Two packages are installed in the virtual environment, `dbt-core` and `dbt-postgres`.
+The `dbt-postgres` package, which also contains `dbt-core`, is installed in the virtual environment.
 If you are using a different data warehouse, replace `dbt-postgres` with the adapter package for your data warehouse.

 3. Add the [Astro dbt provider package](https://github.com/astronomer/astronomer-cosmos) and the [Astro Python SDK](https://astro-sdk-python.readthedocs.io/en/stable/index.html) to your `requirements.txt` file.
 This tutorial uses the Astro Python SDK to load and analyze data transformed by dbt.